Cool (aesthetic): Base meaning

-Specific types
+Additional elements

-As an autonomous behavioral characteristic
+Autonomous behavioral characteristic

 The sum and substance of coolness is a self-conscious confidence in overall behavior, which entails a set of specific behavioral characteristics that is firmly anchored in symbology, a set of discernible bodily movements, postures, facial expressions, and voice modulations that are acquired and take on strategic social value within certain contexts.

 Cool was once an attitude fostered by rebels and underdogs—such as slaves, prisoners, bikers, political dissidents, etc.—for whom open rebellion invited punishment, so they hid defiance behind a wall of ironic detachment, distancing that defiance from the source of authority rather than directly confronting it.

 In general, coolness is a trait based on the inference that a cultural object (e.g., a person or brand) is autonomous; that is, the person or brand is not constrained by certain existing "unnecessary" rules, expectations, or beliefs.

+A cultural ideal has emerged from this characteristic which is a socially admired way of being that combines self-control, apparent effortlessness and emotional restraint.
+It is often shaped by artists, intellectuals and other tastemakers, then spread through popular media and youth culture as a marker of identity and distinction.
+The ideal is associated with autonomy, distance from authority and the conversion of marginal or oppositional positions into style and prestige.
+Commercial industries draw on ideas of cool in branding and advertising, while marginalized communities have also used them as forms of protection or symbolic resistance.

-As a peaceful state of being
+Peaceful state of being

 Cool is also used for describing a general state of calmness and well-being, or similarly, a transcendent, internal state of peace and serenity.
 It can also refer to an absence of conflict, a state of harmony and balance, as in "the land is cool," or as in a "cool [spiritual] heart."
 Such meanings, according to Thompson, are African in origin.
 Cool is related in this sense to both social control and transcendental balance.

 Cool can similarly be used to describe composure and an absence of excitement or agitation in a person, especially in times of stress (as expressed in the idiom keep one's cool).

-The word can also express agreement or consent, as in the phrase, "I'm cool with that."

-As a popular culture ideal

-The word cool may refer to an attitude or style widely adopted by artists or intellectuals, who aided its insertion into popular culture.
-This concept was idealized by teenagers, became sought by product marketing firms, and has even been used as a shield against racial oppression or political persecution, seen by many as a source of constant cultural information.
-To many, being cool has become a global phenomenon.
-Concepts of coolness have existed for centuries in several cultures.
+Social theories and aspects

+Subjectiveness